hgoldfish/qtnetworkng/docs/references.rst

     This function overloads ``sendall(char*, qint64)``.

-.. function:: QByteArray recvfrom(qint64 size, QHostAddress *addr, quint16 *port)
+.. method:: QByteArray recvfrom(qint64 size, QHostAddress *addr, quint16 *port)

     Receives not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.